sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 ---

 ## Preparing the data set
-In order to reduce noise in our performance measurements, for this section we will employ a slightly larger file.
+To reduce noise in our performance measurements, we will employ a slightly larger file for this section.
 We will be using the `Spotify Charts` data set (`2.48 GB`) published by `DHRUVIL DAVE`, which you can download from [Kaggle](https://www.kaggle.com/datasets/dhruvildave/spotify-charts).

 We can start by reading the data set as a `pandas.DataFrame` object: